 My advice for you when dealing with a similar situation – don’t guess, just ask.
 We have identified 3 personas – Lorenzo the Reporter, Joanna the Administrator and Paul the Client.
 I thought that one of the incentives for Lorenzo would be to improve the safety of his work environment, but in reality, he was simply ordered to submit the reports, and his goal was to fulfil his obligations with as little hassle as possible.

 What we do start projects with now is a couple of days of workshop, where we build together Product Canvas, Personas and User Stories.
 Although we don’t start with UX prototypes now, we still do the prototyping process along with the workshop, sketching draft mockups on meetings, simply using pen and paper.
 This way we can quickly visualize what is being discussed and make better decisions.
 It’s also a great way to make sure that we are all on the same page.
 Afterwards, a proper mockup is prepared based on the outcomes of this workshop.

 Be realistic and have priorities

-When it comes to guessing how long it will take to develop software project, it is far from straightforward - math ain’t gonna do it.
+When it comes to guessing how long it will take to develop a software project, it is far from straightforward – math ain’t gonna do it.
 There are a lot of factors that influence the process: the choice of technology (is it well known or experimental), knowledge of what we want to build (is it a copy or are we inventing something new), the issue of people and communication, just to name a few.
-Our best guess at the moment was that it was going to take around 8 weeks of work, or 4 two-week long sprints.
+Our best guess at the moment was that it was going to take around 8 weeks of work or 4 two-week long sprints.